Geum Oreum: Description

-It is popular for tourists, as it is normally possible to drive up to the summit.
+It is popular for tourists.
 From the top, tourists can engage in paragliding.
-A 2017 news article reported that driving up to the very top was restricted.
+It was previously possible to drive up to the summit.
+However, a 2017 news article reported that driving up to the very top was restricted.

 The top reportedly has views of Hallasan and Sanbangsan.
 In 2017, it was reported that the oreum had an influx of popularity after it was featured in a TV program.
 For other publicly owned oreum, such as Yongnuni Oreum, the local government enacted halts on tourist activity in order to safeguard the environment.
 As this oreum is privately owned, the owners declined to do so.
 There is also a trail that goes up the oreum, and one through its forests.
 The forest trail opened in 2009.

 During the 1910–1945 Japanese colonial period, tunnels were dug into the oreum.
 Locals hid inside these tunnels during the 1948 Jeju uprising.